-Students in the M.A. in clinical-community psychology program will work within a community to help address specific needs that have been identified by community members and organizations.
-Based on research review and assessment, students will then design a plan to help empower and improve the mental health and well-being of members of the community.
+Our M.A. students work within a community to help address specific needs that have been identified by community members and organizations.
+Based on research review and assessment, students then design a plan to help empower and improve the mental health and well-being of members of the community.

-Some of the courses offered in this master's in clinical-community psychology program include:
+Courses offered in our M.A. clinical-community psychology program include:

 - Foundations of Community Psychology